daleonov/HART/docs/Testing Your DSP In Hart.md

 # Generating audio for regression and acceptance tests

-Obviuosly, if you want to compare your effect's output to pre-recorded wav's, you need those wav files first.
+Obviously, if you want to compare your effect's output to pre-recorded wav's, you need those wav files first.
 You can do it with just regular test cases, of course, but HART has special ones just for this.
 Use @ref HART_GENERATE() or @ref HART_GENERATE_WITH_TAGS() instead of usual tests.
 Under the hood, they're pretty much the same as regular test cases, but will help to keep "test" and "generate" tasks separate, of you choose to do them in the same target (project).

 To run tasks defined with those macros run your HART test binary with a `--run-generators` (or `-g`) flag.
 It will skip all tests and run the generators.
 Without this flag, it will run only tests, and skip the generators.